Nate-Wessel/how2osm/readme.md

 * [`ogr2ogr`](https://wiki.openstreetmap.org/wiki/OGR): convert between OSM and many other spatal formats like GeoJSON or shapefile
 * [Open Source Routing Machine (ORSM)](https://project-osrm.org/): parse the street network and set up an efficient and customizable routing engine

-#### GeoFabrik
+#### GeoFabrik Regional downloads

 Another handy resource offers downloads in a format that might be more familiar to the typical GISer.
-GeoFabrik is a ??? which offers downloads in shapefile format which package data with most of the commonly used tags into chunks split up by major administrative boundaries.
-For example you could download data for Canada or Ontario.
+[GeoFabrik](https://www.geofabrik.de/) is a German geospatial company which offers OSM [downloads](https://download.geofabrik.de/) in both compressed XLM (`.osm.pbf`) and _shapefile_ format, packaged into chunks split up by major regional and political boundaries.
+For example you could download data within [North America](https://download.geofabrik.de/north-america.html), [Canada](https://download.geofabrik.de/north-america/canada.html) or [Ontario](https://download.geofabrik.de/north-america/canada/ontario.html).

-Shapefiles, like Ginko trees and horseshoe crabs, are surprisingly ancient things somehow still living among us.
-They're a tabular file format (that is, data in the form of a _table_), where each entity (node, way, relation) is a row and each tag is a column.
+Shapefiles are a very common format for spatial data which, like Ginko trees and horseshoe crabs, are a surprisingly ancient thing somehow still living among us.
+They're tabular file format (that is, data in the form of a _table_), where each entity (node, way, relation) is a row and each tag is a column.
 Because there are many, many tags, and most entities have only a few of them, most entries in the table are null and not all tags can be accommodated.
-This is why the Geofabrik shapefiles only include the most common tags.
+Thus, the Geofabrik shapefiles can only include the most common tags.
 Shapefiles also must keep different geometry types separate, meaning there will be separate files for point, line, and polygon geometries.

 These downloads can be a good entry point into OSM data if you're already comfortable working with shapefiles but the file format limits what you can do with the data.
 If you want to make a quick map without worrying too much about the nuances of the data structure, this is probably what you want.

 ## Some examples and applications